mlswg/mls-architecture/draft-ietf-mls-architecture.md

 > **RECOMMENDATION:**
 > The secret keys used for public key encryption should be stored
-> similarily to the way the signature keys are stored as key can be
+> similarly to the way the signature keys are stored as key can be
 > used to decrypt the group operation messages and contain the secret
 > material used to compute all the group secrets.